Skip to content

 Its black plumage stands out against its bright orange-yellow facial skin and some extended patches of white feathers on each side of its throat.

-It measures between 28 – 35 inches in length and has webbed feet that enable it to swim gracefully through rivers and lakes, as well as coastal areas.
+It measures 28 – 35 inches in length and has webbed feet that enable it to swim gracefully through rivers, lakes, and coastal areas.

 These birds are known for their voracious appetite for fish, sometimes diving over 100 ft deep into water looking for food.

-Despite this reputation they also feed on crustaceans, amphibians and insects when available.
+Despite this reputation, they also feed on crustaceans, amphibians, and insects when they are available.

 Also Featured In: Cormorant SpeciesWater Birds Live around Us